How do I reinstall MasterCook 15?

 Locate your disk or download that you previously purchased and use it to reinstall the program onto your computer.

 What if you misplaced your disk or download and need to purchase a replacement?
+You may qualify for a discount on a replacement.
 You will need to locate proof of purchase.
 The easiest way to do that is to search all of your email for the word MasterCook.
 Once you have located your proof of purchase/order receipt, you can send a copy of your receipt to email@example.com and request a replacement at a discounted price.

 FIRST STEP (Uninstall)